Virtually Transformed: A Digital Rendering Before You Paint

 Overall, this palette feels fresh, timeless, and a little bit tailored.
 It softens the home while still giving it presence from the street.
 Calm body, bold trim, and a confident door — that’s a beautiful balance.

 And here you go!
-From 2000 to 2026.
+From 2000 to 2026 the virtual transformation!

 This side-by-side says it all — same home, completely different feel.